-It seems the date is a holdover from the old Julian to Gregorian calendar change, where 10 days got chopped off (11 when it came to England years later).
-Old Christmas Day then is the day Christmas would have been celebrated if the calendar hadn’t changed.
-The Eastern Orthodox churches (and perhaps others) still use January 6th.
-Its also the feast of Epiphany, though the feast days are more well know in the Catholic (and maybe Anglican?) churches than they are to me.
+The Eastern Orthodox churches (and perhaps others) still use January 6th as Christmas I believe?
+It’s also the feast of Epiphany, though the feast days are more well know in the Catholic (and maybe Anglican?) churches than they are to me.

 I’ve also read traditions of some countries/cultures saying animals could talk on Christmas Eve, but I seem to recall our tradition being that they could talk on Old Christmas Day.

 Anyone remember anything else?
 Leave a comment please, let me know you were here!